A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - The associated PDF and PNG files are also in this directory and referenced by this document (their unique numerical suffixes are removed to save updating this document every time the creature is tweaked)

 ### Index and status
-  - Part 1: In The Hook's Shadow - MVP draft - creatures and hazards only
+  - Part 1: In The Hook's Shadow - creatures and hazards done
-  - Part 2: Retaking Rannick - MVP draft - creatures and hazards only
+  - Part 2: Retaking Rannick - creatures and hazards done
-  - Part 3: Down Comes the Rain - MVP draft - creatures only
+  - Part 3: Down Comes the Rain - creatures done
-  - Part 4: The Haunted Heart - MVP draft - creatures only
+  - Part 4: The Haunted Heart - creatures done
-  - Part 5: Harrowing the Hook - MVP draft - creatures only (except Barl)
+  - Part 5: Harrowing the Hook - creatures done

 ### General TO DO
   - DCs of non trap hazards - e.g. sickening smell